 Scott: When I first got started with my company I made an effort to reach out and meet people who could potentially help.
 I searched through Meetup and ended up attending a Bootstrappers Breakfast meeting and really enjoyed it.
 I felt that Sean had a lot of good advice to give to people.
 And the Breakfast had a more casual feel which I liked.
 It wasn’t that in-your-face Silicon Valley vibe.
 I ended up lingering around and actually stayed for lunch.
-I got to know Sean a little bit and he invited me to the Mastermind Group, which I attended kind of exploratorally, and also really enjoyed.
+I got to know Sean a little bit and he invited me to the Mastermind Group and I really enjoyed.

 I like the people that come, and all the insight and connections we make.
 And I just kept going.

 Gaby: Were there any insights or ideas from these meetups that resonated with you?